leta-krahenbuhl/notebooks/README.md

 #### Home

-- Ability to build your own colour scheme / chose own fonts
+- Ability to set your own colour scheme / chose own fonts
-- Option in for certain items to be displayed in menu as quick link?
 - Choose which libraries, notebooks, collections, or pages you want to display on homepage (tick option: show on homepage)

 #### Notebooks